Active studies

 Funding Source: National Center for Complementary and Integrative Health

-This study will establish the feasibility, acceptability, and credibility of a novel, asynchronous web-based mind-body program (i.e., Toolkit for Resilient Life beyond Pain and Substance Use) aimed at decreasing disability, pain, emotional distress, and prescription opioid/other substance dependence among patients who seek care for non-traumatic painful upper extremity conditions with comorbid substance use problems.
-This study is currently conducting focus groups to understand the specific treatment needs and preferences of the study population and inform the development of the treatment.
+This study will establish the feasibility, acceptability, and credibility of a novel, asynchronous web-based mind-body program (i.e., Toolkit for Resilient Life beyond Pain and Substance Use) aimed at decreasing disability, pain, emotional distress, and prescription opioid/other substance dependence among patients who seek care for non-traumatic painful upper extremity conditions with comorbid risky substance use.
+This study has completed aim I (qualitative interviews with stakeholders) and is currently analyzing this data and preparing to launch the feasibility open pilot (n=Up to 12).

 Study Status: Actively Recruiting